CURRICULUM VITAE

 Social History of American Art University of Memphis

-Traditional Arts of Africa, Oceania, and Native North America Univeraity of Memphis
+Introduction to the Arts of Africa, Oceania and Native North America Univeraity of Memphis

-Seminar:Black Men in United States History and American Culture University of Memphis
+Undergraduate Seminar:Black Men in United States History and American Culture University of Memphis/African American Studies program

 African American Cultural History Michigan State University